Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Players interact with the fictional world directly through questions and descriptions, instead of mechanics.
 Questions are gameplay.

 ### Roll-Play
-Mechanics should create tense situations and offer tough choices for players.
+Mechanics should create tense situations and force players to make tough choices.
 They are not a simulation.

 ### Immersion
 The rules, or the absence thereof, and the principles help players immerse themselves in the fictional world and create verisimilitude where it matters.